chrisschuerz/RCourse/Further-material-useful-links/README.md

 - [Introduction to dplyr](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html): Good examples given.
 Similar to what we did in the course, but more detailed explanation in the text.
 - [Sean Anderson's Intro to dplyr](http://seananderson.ca/2014/09/13/dplyr-intro.html): Very nice blog post to dplyr.
 Good examples.
 - [Sean Anderson's Intro to reshape](http://seananderson.ca/2013/10/19/reshape.html): He wrote also a nice poste about reshaping your data.
 Also nice explanation of long and wide format data.
-- [INfo about tidy data](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html): Nice examples for titying data by Hadley Wickham himself.
+- [Info about tidy data](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html): Nice examples for tidying data by Hadley Wickham himself.